precice/precice.github.io/pages/docs/installation/installation-distribution.md

 This is the first preCICE distribution version, coming after the restructuring of our tutorials.

-It comprises of the following components:
+It comprises the following components:

 - preCICE: [v2.2.0](https://github.com/precice/precice/releases/tag/v2.2.0)
 - Python bindings: [v2.2.0.2](https://github.com/precice/python-bindings/releases/tag/v2.2.0.2)